Caribbean 21 Blackjack

 Caribbean 21 Blackjack Strategy

 In order to play your cards right given any possible scenario at the Caribbean 21 blackjack table, it’s vital to consult the detailed basic strategy chart.
-Compiled by the foremost authority on casino game probability, Michael Shackelford of Wizard of Odds renown, this chart provides the optimal decision for any situation based on your cards and the dealer’s up card.

-By sticking to Shackleford’s tried and true methodology, players can reduce their house edge in Caribbean 21 blackjack to a staggeringly low 0.19 percent.
+By sticking to this tried and true methodology, players can reduce their house edge in Caribbean 21 blackjack to a staggeringly low 0.19 percent.
 When compared to traditional blackjack, which carries a house edge under 0.50 percent for basic strategy players, and a 1.5 percent for those relying on their intuition, Caribbean 21 blackjack provides an incredible bargain.

 Generally speaking, variations on classic games are designed to entice unsophisticated players, adding bells and whistles to the basic game for the sake of entertainment, while running up the house edge in the process.
 In the case of Caribbean 21 blackjack, the game’s bargain basement house edge makes it one of the best bets in all casino gambling.